Does Smoking or Diabetes Cause Lower Back Pain?

 Conclusions from Smoking and Low Back Pain Study

-The study concluded that development of lower back pain was significantly associated with smoking history and high blood pressure, and development of lumbar spondylosis was significantly associated with smoking history, and high blood pressure and cholesterol.
+The study concluded that development of lower back pain was significantly associated with smoking history and high blood pressure, and the development of lumbar spondylosis was significantly associated with smoking history, and high blood pressure and cholesterol.

 What about Diabetes and Lower Back Pain?